truongconghiep/CarND-Vehicle-Detection/CarND_Vehicle_Detection_writeup.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-Here are six frames and their corresponding heatmaps and outputs with labels:
+Here are six frames and their corresponding heatmaps and outputs with labels and detection smoothing:

 ![alt text][image8]
 ![alt text][image9]